utilitywarehouse/argocd-voodoobox-plugin/README.md

       env:
         - name: STRONGBOX_SECRET_NAMESPACE
           value: team-a
-        - name: STRONGBOX_SECRET_NAME
-          value: argocd-strongbox-keyring
         - name: STRONGBOX_SECRET_KEY
           value: .strongbox_keyring
 ```

 ### Git SSH Keys Envs

-`GIT_SSH_SECRET_NAME` the value should be the name of a secret resource containing ssh keys used for fetching remote kustomize bases from private repositories.
-Additionally this Secret can optionally define a value for "known_hosts".
-If omitted, git will use ssh with StrictHostKeyChecking disabled.
-There is no default value for this env it must be set if repo base contains remote
-private bases.

 `GIT_SSH_SECRET_NAMESPACE` the value should be the name of a namespace where secret resource containing ssh keys are located.
 If this env is not specified then it defaults to the same namespace as the app's destination NS.
 the Secret should have an annotation called "argocd.voodoobox.plugin.io/allowed-namespaces" which contains a comma-separated list of all the namespaces that are allowed to use it.